 Despite the best hitch you will notice that whenever a large bus or truck overtakes your rig the displaced air first pushes the trailer rear slightly to the right and then affects the front.
 It may be necessary to steer very slightly, momentarily, toward the bus or truck to help compensate for the sway induced by the passing-vehicle.
 Do not apply the vehicle brakes, as this can tend to exaggerate the situation.
 You may find, however, that briefly applying the trailer brakes with your manual control will help eliminate sway.

-WARNING: When stopping on a hill or slope, leaving your car in gear is not enough for standstill safety.
-CHOCK THE TRAILER WHEELS to he double sure.
+WARNING: CHOCK THE TRAILER WHEELS when stopping on a hill or slope.
+Leaving your tow vehicle in gear is not enough for standstill safety.
 Do not use trailer brakes as parking brakes.

 Backing Up